dashpay/platform/packages/dashmate/README.md

 `dashmate group:stop --force` to stop group of nodes (local)

 #### Running services detected.
 Please ensure all services are stopped for this config before starting
-Some nodes are still running and preventing dashmate to make a proper start, that might be left after unsuccessful close.
-Try to stop them forcibly with --force option before trying to start
+Some nodes are still running and preventing dashmate from starting properly.
+This may occur after a command exits with an error.
+Try to stop force stop the nodes using the `--force` option before trying to run the `start` command again.

 `dashmate stop --force` to stop single node (fullnode / masternode)

 `dashmate group:stop --force` to stop group of nodes (local)

 #### externalIp option is not set in base config
-This may happen when you switch between multiple major versions, so your config became incompatible.
+This may happen when you switch back and forth between major versions, making config incompatible.
 In this case, do a manual reset and run setup again

 #### TypeError Plugin: dashmate: Cannot read properties of undefined (reading 'dash')
-This could happen if you have other .yarnrc and node_modules in your upper directories.
-Check your home directory for any .yarnrc and node_modules, wipe them all and try again
+This can occur if other `.yarnrc` and `node_modules` directories exist in parent directories.
+Check your home directory for any `.yarnrc` and `node_modules`, delete them all and try again.